You Can Stop Your Brain Drain

 Here are some things to do that can stretch your brain and improve your memory.
 One way to look at these is, if it hurts your brain to do them – they are probably good for you!

 Learn a language.
-It’s not easy to learn a new language with all the new vocabulary and grammar rules.
+It’s not easy to learn a new language with all of their new vocabulary and grammar rules.
 That’s why it’s good for your brain.
-There are all kinds of language apps you can try for daily doses of French, Italian…. whatever language interests you.
+There are all kinds of language apps you can try for daily doses of French, Italian, Japanese …. whatever language interests you.

 Jigsaw puzzles.
 These stimulate multiple brain regions simultaneously.
 Besides a feeling of accomplishment, they work on neuro spatial development.
 It doesn’t have to be 1,000-piece puzzle to challenge perception and problem-solving skills.